 9. Headphones and a Bluetooth Speaker

 Make a playlist for your partner; some find music relaxing during childbirth.
 Some women like classical music, but others want music that makes them feel like they need to dance and have fun.
 Consider bringing a Bluetooth speaker if your partner wants music throughout the room during labor.

 Bring wireless headphones for your partner or yourself.
 After childbirth, while your partner sleeps, you might want to list to some music without disturbing anyone.

 10. Water Bottle

 Staying hydrated throughout labor and delivery is a necessity.
-Include a few reusable water bottles in your dad go-bag, and you might want to include some drink mixes like Crystal Light.
-Consider tossing in a few bottles of Gatorade or Powerade for your power during labor.
+Include a reusable water bottle in your dad go-bag, and you might want to include some drink mixes like Crystal Light.
+Consider tossing in a few bottles of Gatorade for your power during labor.

 11. Pillow & Blanket

 No matter what the hospital thinks, the pillows that they provide for partners are rarely comfortable.
 It feels like you need five pillows to find the right comfort level.

 Many women like to include the essential documents in their mom’s hospital bag, but it doesn’t hurt to ensure you have everything.
 Women tend to be in the moment and focused on labor; opt to be the go-to person with all of the needed paperwork.
 She needs one less thing to think about during childbirth.

 Ensure you have a copy of your partner’s birth plan, which helps you stay on track with what she wants for the birth.
 Bring all insurance information and relevant paperwork.
 And make sure to store them in a document folder so they don’t get damaged or lost.